matt-hendrick/open-advocacy/PROJECT_PLAN.md

 ### Phase 20: Cleanup Existing Implementation (PLANNED)
 - Improve mobile styling
+- Display some frontend error message if failed to auth
 - Fix all the frontend typing/linting errors
 - Rename frontend components with Representatives to Entities to be more generic
 - Clean up various frontend components that could be further broken up (ex: Header.tsx, UserEntityProjectSection.tsx).